HeardLibrary/workshops/_posts/2016-08-17-learning-cartography.md

 ##Conclusion

 Maps are powerful tools.
 A well designed map is capable of depicting your data in a highly visual, intuitive, and attractive way.
-Special care must be taken, however, to choose a map type appropriate for your data, provide adequate labeling, and select a color scheme that makes sense.
+Special care must be taken, however, to choose a map type appropriate for your data, provide suitable labeling, and select a color scheme that makes sense.

 ## Map Candy